Tomás de Zumalacárregui

+Zumalacárregui is popularly credited as the inventor of the Spanish omelette (or tortilla de patatas), which he may have elaborated during the Siege of Bilbao.

 From the Peninsula War to Ferdinand VII

 Zumalacárregui was born in Ormaiztegi in Gipuzkoa, a Basque province in Spain, on 29 December 1788.
 His father, Francisco Antonio de Zumalacárregui Muxica, was a lawyer who possessed some property, and the son was articled to a solicitor.
 His mother was Maria Ana Imaz Altolaguirre.

 When the Peninsular War began with a French invasion of Spain in 1808 he enlisted in Zaragoza.
 He served in the 1808 First Siege of Zaragoza, at the Battle of Tudela, and during the 1809 Second Siege of Zaragoza until he was taken prisoner in a sortie.
 He succeeded in escaping and in reaching his family in Navarre.
 For a short time he served with Gaspar de Jáuregui, another Gipuzkoan known as "The Shepherd" (Artzaia), one of the guerrilla leaders, who later became a general in the regular army against which Zumalacarregui fought.

 But Zumalacárregui, who was noted for his grave and silent disposition and his strong religious principles, disliked the disorderly life of the guerrillas, and when regular forces were organized in the north he entered the 1st battalion of Gipuzkoa as an officer.
 During the remainder of the war he served in the regular army.
 His brother Miguel Antonio de Zumalacárregui was in Cádiz at the time the Cortes passed the Constitution of 1812, going on to be elected chief deputy of Gipuzkoa.
 Tomas was then sent with dispatches to the Regency at Cádiz, and received his commission as captain.
 In that rank he was present at the Battle of San Marcial in August 1813.
 After the restoration of Ferdinand VII he continued in the army, and is said to have made a careful study of the theory of war.